 Biopsy of the tumor

 Treatment for neuroblastoma is specific to your child’s needs.
-It may include:
+It could include:

 Bone marrow transplant